What42Pizza/LooF/Language Basics.md

 With Basics.LOOF:

 ```
+function ExampleFunction
+	// do stuff
+	return // ALWAYS HAVE RETURN AT THE END OF YOUR FUNCTION
+end

+OR

 function ExampleFunction  -> Arg1, Arg2, etc
+	// do stuff
+	return // ALWAYS HAVE RETURN AT THE END OF YOUR FUNCTION
+end

+OR

+function ExampleFunction  throwsErrors {"ErrorType1", "ErrorType2", etc}
+	// do stuff
+	return // ALWAYS HAVE RETURN AT THE END OF YOUR FUNCTION
+end

+OR

+function ExampleFunction  -> Arg1, Arg2, etc  throwsErrors {"ErrorType1", "ErrorType2", etc}
 	// do stuff
 	return // ALWAYS HAVE RETURN AT THE END OF YOUR FUNCTION
 end